alessalias/cs50_ai_pagerank/README.md

 # 🚀 How It Works

-This project builds a simplified *web graph* and computes PageRank in two ways.
+This project builds a simplified *web graph* and computes PageRank in two ways: by Sampling (see 3.) and by Iteration (see 4.)

 ---